‘We are struggling’: A bleak Christmas for America’s jobless

 This year?
 They’ll stick with tuna fish and crackers, among the few items she can afford at the supermarket.

-“We’re not really doing Christmas — I guess you can say it that way,” said Matthews, who lives in in Suwanee, Georgia.
+“We’re not really doing Christmas — I guess you can say it that way,” said Matthews, who lives in Suwanee, Georgia.
 “We are struggling.
 We are tired, and all I have is my faith.”

 Like nearly 10 million other Americans, Matthews has been jobless since the viral pandemic ripped through the U.S. economy in March, triggering a devastating recession and widespread unemployment.
-Now, many months later, they face a holiday season they hardly could have foreseen a year ago: Too little money to buy gifts, cook proper meals or pay all their bills.
+Now, many months later, they face a holiday season they hardly could have foreseen a year ago: Too little money to buy gifts, cook large festive meals or pay all their bills.

 Nearly 8 million people have sunk into poverty since June after having spent $1,200 checks that the government gave most Americans in the spring and a $600-a-week supplemental jobless benefit expired in July, according to research by Bruce Meyer at the University of Chicago and two other colleagues.
 And finding a job is getting even harder: Hiring in November slowed for a fifth straight month, with U.S. employers adding the fewest jobs since April.